cosmohm/hello-world/README.md

 # hello-world
 Intro

-Discovering the world of coding.
+Discovering the world of code.